LeBron James Pokes Fun At Himself After Being Ejected From 1st NBA Game Ever

 As for Fitzgerald’s side of the story? — “It was a culmination of a couple different acts,” the referee said.
 “Immediately after the no-call, he turned and threw an air punch directly at me, and then he aggressively charged at me, and then he used vulgarity in my ear a few times.”

 Then, Cavs coach, Tyronn Lue weighed in on the situation in the post-game.
 “Yup,” Lue said.
 “Should have got thrown out.
 Yup… I really don’t know what he said.
 He got kicked out.
 Want me to go against the ref?
 No, he got thrown out.
 He’s out.”
-According to ESPN, Lue also joked that James’ ejection was one way to easily manage his the veteran’s minutes.
+According to ESPN, Lue also joked that James’ ejection was one way to easily manage the veteran’s minutes.

 James’ amount of playing time and if he’s being worn out or not has been a big discussion within the league.
 Lue disputed the notion that James plays too many minutes when he compared the argument to when he played with Michael Jordan.
-“I played with Michael Jordan when he was 39 he played 37 minutes a night,” he said before dropping other names in the same category such as Kobe Bryant and Magic Johnson.
+“I played with Michael Jordan when he was 39 he played 37 minutes a night,” Lue said before dropping other names in the same category such as Kobe Bryant and Magic Johnson.
 “Everybody’s built different,” Lue continued.
 “If you’re one of the greats, sometimes you’ve got to play, sometimes you get rest like tonight.”

 HollywoodLifers, do you believe LeBron should have been ejected from last night’s game?